dotlang/language/README.md

 If `MyInt := int` is defined in the code, you cannot call a function which needs an `int` with a `MyInt` binding, unless it is forwarded explicitly in the code (e.g. `process = (x:MyInt -> process(int(x)))`).

 To resolve a function call, first bindings with that name in current function will be searched.
-If not found, search will continue to parent functions, then module-level and then imported modules.
-At any scope, if there are multiple candidates (matching with name and argument types) there will be a compiler error.
+If not found, search will continue to parent functions, then module-level.
+At any scope, if there are multiple candidates (matching with name) there will be a compiler error.

 ## Lambda (Function literal)

 Lambda or a function literal is used to specify value for a binding of function type.
 It is very similar to the way you define body of a function binding.
-Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 3 and 4).
-They cal also capture members of the parent struct, if the code is part of a lambda field inside a struct.
+Lambdas are closures and can capture bindings in the parent function which come before their definition (Example 1).
+They can also capture members of the parent struct, if the code is part of a binding inside a struct.

 You can use `_` to define a lambda based on an existing function or another lambda or function pointer value.
-Just make a normal call and replace the lambda inputs with `_` (Example 8).
+Just make a normal call and replace the lambda inputs with `_` (Example 5).

-If lambda is assigned to a variable, you can invoke itself from inside (Example 8).
+If lambda is assigned to a variable, it can invoke itself from inside (Example 6).
 This can be used to implement iteration loops.

 **Examples**

-1. `f1 = (x: int, y:int -> x+y)`
-2. `rr = (x: int, y:int -> x + y) #you can ignore return type and braces`
-3. `rr = (nothing -> out:int) { out = x + y } #here x and y are captures from parent function`
+1. `rr = (nothing -> out:int) { out = x + y } #here x and y are captures from parent function/struct`
-4. `test = (x:int -> out:PlusFunc) { out = (y:int -> y + x) } #this function returns a lambda`
+2. `test = (x:int -> out:PlusFunc) { out = (y:int -> y + x) } #this function returns a lambda`
-5. `(x:int -> x+1) (10) #you can invoke a lambda at the point of declaration`
+3. `(x:int -> x+1) (10) #you can invoke a lambda at the point of declaration`
-6. `process = (x:int, y:float, z: (string -> float)) { ... }`
+4. `process = (x:int, y:float, z: (string -> float)) { ... } #a function that accepts a lambda`
-7. `lambda1 = process(10, _, _) #defining a lambda based on existing function`
+5. `lambda1 = process(10, _, _) #defining a lambda based on existing function`
-8. `ff = (x:int -> ff(x+1))`
+6. `ff = (x:int -> ff(x+1))`
-9. `r = (x:int -> x+1)(100)`

 # Modules

 Modules are source code files.
 You can import them into current module and use their public declarations.
 You can import modules from local file-system, GitHub or any other external source which the compiler supports (If import path starts with `.` or `..` it is relative path, if it start with `/` it is based on global DOTPATH, else it's using external protocols like `git`).

 The result of import is a struct type.
-You can use `*` to destruct it into current module (and have access to types and bindings without prefix), or you can assign it's output to a new type.
-You can also use `{}` to instantiate that module into a binding.
+You can use `*` to destruct it into current module (and have access to types and bindings without a prefix), or you can assign it's output to a new type.
+You can also use `{}` to instantiate that module and have a binding.

 Bindings defined at module level must be compile time calculatable.
 If you import multiple modules at the same time, result will be a struct with appropriate types for each module.
 You can still use them by `*` notation (Example 3).